 Developing policies and procedures will ensure consistency in identification, authentication and authorisation, across agency systems and with relevant standards.
+Refer also to Section 16.4 - Privileged Access Management.

 16.1.31.C.01.
-Control: System Classification(s): All Classifications; Compliance: MUST Agencies MUST:
+Control: System Classification(s): All Classifications; Compliance: MUST

-- develop and maintain a set of policies and procedures covering system users':

-- identification;

-- authentication;

-- authorisation; and

-- make their system users aware of the agency's policies and procedures.
+- Develop, implement and maintain a set of policies and procedures covering all system users': - identification; - o authentication; - authorisation; - privileged access identification and management; and - make their system users aware of the agency's policies and procedures.